h2oai/h2o-3/h2o-docs/src/product/data-science/if.rst

 -  `mtries <algo-params/mtries.html>`__: Specify the columns to randomly select at each level.
 If the default value of ``-1`` is used, the number of variables is the square root of the number of columns for classification and p/3 for regression (where p is the number of predictors).
 The range is -1 to >=1.

--  **sample_size**: The number of randomly sampled observations used to train each Isolation Forest tree.
+-  `sample_size <algo-params/sample_size.html>`__: The number of randomly sampled observations used to train each Isolation Forest tree.
 If set to -1, ``sample_rate`` will be used instead.
+This value defaults to 256.

 -  `sample_rate <algo-params/sample_rate.html>`__: Specify the row sampling rate (x-axis).
 (Note that this method is sample without replacement.)
 The range is 0.0 to 1.0, and this value defaults to 0.6320000291.
 Higher values may improve training accuracy.
 Test accuracy improves when either columns or rows are sampled.
 For details, refer to "Stochastic Gradient Boosting" (`Friedman, 1999 <https://statweb.stanford.edu/~jhf/ftp/stobst.pdf>`__).
+If set to -1 (default), then ``sample_size`` will be used instead.

 -  `col_sample_rate_change_per_level <algo-params/col_sample_rate_change_per_level.html>`__: This option specifies to change the column sampling rate as a function of the depth in the tree.
 This can be a value > 0.0 and <= 2.0 and defaults to 1.
 (Note that this method is sample without replacement.)
 For example: